wahani/wahani.github.io/_posts/2014-09-23-Promises-and-Closures-in-R.md

 ## [1] 1
 {% endhighlight %}

 Have a look at the figure 'Environment Path 1' ([this is the inspiration](http://cran.r-project.org/doc/contrib/Fox-Companion/appendix-scope.pdf)).
 Your workspace is also called the Global Environment and you can access it explicitly using the internal variable `.GlobalEnv`.
 There is one variable in my workspace, the function `g(x, y)`.
 When `g` is called a new environment is created in which it's body will be evaluated.
 This is denoted by the solid line.
-In this new environment of `g` their exist two variables, `x` and `y`.
+In this new environment of `g` there exist two variables, `x` and `y`.
 As long as those variables are not needed, no values are bound to those names only a promise that a value can be found at the time of evaluation.
 Since `x` is evaluated, the value `1` is bound to `x` in the environment of the function `g`. `y`, however, is not evaluated, so the promised value of `y` is never searched for and we can promise anything.

 <figure style = "text-align: center">
   <a href=""><img src="/assets/images/2014-05-18-A-Closure-and-a-Promise/EnvPath1.png"></a>